 Saturday 24th January 2015

 Whenever I’m not walking elsewhere in the country I often do a walk in the county of my birth and where I have spent most of my life: Leicestershire.
-If I want to do a really challenging walk in Leicestershire, then I will go to Charnwood Forest in north-west Leicestershire where some granite topped hills and ancient woodland provides me with the best walking that the county has to offer.
+If I want to do a really challenging walk in Leicestershire, then I will go to Charnwood Forest in north-west Leicestershire where some granite topped hills and ancient woodland provide me with the best walking that the county has to offer.
 I have been coming to this area all my life, so I am very familiar with the walking possibilities available and a couple of years ago I combined several walks to come up with a challenging walk around Charnwood Forest that usually takes me about six hours to complete.
 It has been so successful that I now do the exact same walk repeatedly every couple of months and so I must have now done the walk at least a dozen times.

 I usually alternate the direction that I do the walk and start in a different location depending on which direction I’m going.
 The last time I did this walk was in January and on that occasion I went around in a clockwise direction starting from the village of Woodhouse Eaves passing the church of St Paul and out of the village along a shady lane.
 Even though I was walking along the pavement at this point, this was still a pleasant start to the walk with tree-filled gardens either side of the road providing me with lots of interesting plants to see.
-At first I tried to avoid this street-walking by following footpaths through nearby fields, but eventually I decided that the road was more interesting than the arable fields.
+When I was first devising this walk I tried to avoid this street-walking by following footpaths through nearby fields, but eventually I decided that the road was more interesting than the arable fields.
 After passing the Wheatsheaf Inn I turned right at a T-junction and followed the road round to the left where a right turn soon brought me to the entrance of Swithland Wood.

 This small wood is a delight to walk through, especially if you keep off the wide bridlepath and pick your own route along the many slender paths through the wood.
 I often vary my route through Swithland Wood as I try to find the steepest paths up to the top of the old slag heaps left by the quarrying that was extensive in this area at one time.
-There has been no quarrying in Swithland Wood for over a hundred years and that has allowed the ancient woodland to reclaim the area with the delightful result of a dazzling display of woodland flowers in the spring that includs bluebells and wood anemones.
+There has been no quarrying in Swithland Wood for over a hundred years and that has allowed the ancient woodland to reclaim the area with the delightful result of a dazzling display of woodland flowers in the spring that includes bluebells and wood anemones.
 Unfortunately the last time I walked through Swithland Wood there were no flowers and hardly any leaves on the trees, but it was still a delightful place to walk.

-I didn’t enter Bradgate Park through one of the car parks and I didn’t leave through one of them either, going through a gate in the park boundary wall, after coming down from off Old John, and down a footpath that took met into the village of Newtown Linford.
-Turning right I followed the road to a junction where I turned left and onto a footpath that led me to a young woodland planted as part of the National Forest.
+I didn’t enter Bradgate Park through one of the car parks and I didn’t leave through one of them either, going through a gate in the park boundary wall, after coming down from Old John, and down a footpath that led me into the village of Newtown Linford.
+Turning right I followed the road to a junction where I turned left and onto a footpath that led me into a young woodland planted as part of the National Forest.
 This section of the walk can be very muddy, especially in January when I last did it.
-After passing a scouts campsite and some stables I passed more young woodland and an area of parkland also developed as part of the National Forest.
+After passing a scouts campsite and some stables I passed more young woodland and through an area of parkland also developed as part of the National Forest.
 On the edge of the busy dual carriageway, the A50, the path climbs to the road and follows it for a distance before disappearing into trees.

 After a section of road walking I eventually came upon the edge of Ulverscroft Nature Reserve in a section of the reserve that is managed by the Wildlife Trust and access is restricted to trust members.
-Fortunately, I am a member of the Leicestershire & Rutland Wildlife Trust so I am able to enter the woodland and make my way through the delightful area over the hill and down into Poultney Wood where a right turn onto a public right-of-way led me into a small area of wet woodland near Herbert’s Meadow.
+Fortunately, I am a member of the Leicestershire & Rutland Wildlife Trust so I am able to enter the woodland and make my way through the delightful area, over the hill and down into Poultney Wood where a right turn onto a public right-of-way led me into a small area of wet woodland near Herbert’s Meadow.
 This woodland is teeming with woodland flowers in the spring and is a brilliant place to go when the flowers are in bloom.
-I remember going through this woodland in April last year when the woodland was covered with the white flowers of wood anemones and three weeks later the woodland floor was covered in the blue flowers of bluebells.
+I remember going through this woodland in April last year when the ground was covered with the white flowers of wood anemones and three weeks later the woodland floor was covered in the blue flowers of bluebells.

 Beyond the nature reserve I passed Ulverscroft Lodge and along footpaths on the edge of fields until eventually I emerged onto a road not far from Beacon Hill.
 A short walk along the road brought me to the edge of West Beacon Fields, an area of young trees on the western slopes of the hill.
 A short walk through this young woodland brought me to the upper car park and an even shorter walk from there brought me to the top of Beacon Hill.
 Over the last ten years I have grown to love Beacon Hill, perhaps more than Bradgate Park.
 While Old John is overfamiliar and very popular, Beacon Hill is more selective and mysterious.
 Beacon Hill Country Park has more woodland and more hidden corners than Bradgate Park so it keeps me interested every time I visit.
-For years I would come to Charnwood Forest just so I could walk up Beacon Hill.
+Many times I would come to Charnwood Forest just so I could walk up Beacon Hill.

 The top of Beacon Hill looks over the large town of Loughborough and over much of north Leicestershire, but my walk was far from over.
 Heading away from the summit I passed along the side of Martin’s Wood and into Felicity’s Wood where a permissive path through the wood gives you access to stunning woodland that has an extensive covering of bluebells in the spring.
-The path descends to the bottom of the Wood Brook valley and after a relaxing walk along the bottom of the valley it climbs through woodland to the narrow ridge of Buck Hill.
+The path descends to the bottom of the Wood Brook valley and after a relaxing walk along the bottom of the valley climbs through woodland to the narrow ridge of Buck Hill.
 I love this place as the gradients fall steeply down to the valley giving the ridge a great, airy feeling that is reminiscent of the Lake District.
-Sometimes when I am on Buck Hill I feel like I can easily imagine I’m on a mountain.
+Sometimes, when I am on Buck Hill I feel like I can imagine I’m on a mountain.

-If I was going to do the walk in the opposite direction I would park beside Swithland Wood and go through the wood first before proceeding through Woodhouse Eaves towards the Outwoods leaving me with the ascent of Old John at the end of the walk.
+If I was going to do the walk in the opposite direction I would park beside Swithland Wood and go through the wood first before proceeding through Woodhouse Eaves towards the Outwoods and leaving me with the ascent of Old John at the end.
 Having done the walk many times in both directions I think the way described is the better direction and that is the way I took when I tried to see how fast I could do it.
-On a Summer Bank Holiday Monday I raced around Charnwood Forest in just four hours, but usually this walk takes me about six hours and when I have finished I always feel satisfied at having completed a long and challenging walk.
+On a Summer Bank Holiday Monday I raced around Charnwood Forest in just four hours, but usually takes me about six hours and when I have finished I always feel satisfied at having completed a long and challenging walk.
 It may be only about twelve miles, but there are many ups and downs meaning that when taken together I feel like I have just climbed a mountain, in Leicestershire.

 No comments: